 Places make a place.
-Of course Floydness is defined to some extent by its tucked-away houses, outbuildings, trailers, and occasional bus.
+Of course Floydness is defined to some extent by its tucked-away houses, outbuildings, trailers, country stores, and occasional bus.
 “Everybody has their own nook & cranny,” declared Lara Miller.
 Earlier “Places” have touched on numerous spots—outdoors and in, country and town.
-But here is an appreciation of two of the author’s favorites.
+Here here is a full appreciation of two of the author’s favorites.

 Please click below for a video of Julien and Sidney being served hot chocolate.
 By permission Hannah Barista.

-On one wall is a south-facing battery of windows that is especially inviting in winter.
+On the south wall is a battery of windows that are especially inviting in winter.

-Here at the counter I held a couple of sunny tutoring sessions in English.
+Here at the tall counter I held a couple of sunny tutoring sessions in English.
 Smaller windows on the opposite wall frame a metal roof that slants up to a mysterious door in the brick wall of the next building.
-In in the communal living areas people can repair to a sofa, a throne, a stuffed corner-wedge, a barstool (at a counter by the southern windows) or a chair (at a table or in a nook).
-The ceiling and much of the walls are wooden, as is that spiral staircase that winds down to the bookstore.
+(Photo in “Solid Geometry.”)
+In in the communal living areas people can repair to a sofa, a throne, a stuffed corner-wedge, a barstool or a chair at a table or in a nook).
+The ceiling and much of the walls are wooden, as is that spiral staircase that winds darkly down to the bookstore.
 On the railing are posted various photos including this one:

 Other customers may work at their computers in let-me-alone concentration, and several times our son-in-law has used the Loft as the extension of his Charlotte office.
 Below, Keith Grenoble, a collector of stones, examines a specimen in 2013.

 One morning a genial potter and yoga teacher from North Carolina showed up in faded blue overalls.
-Suspenders lined a bare chest, nothing apparent underneath except himself– O Melungeon muffin!
+Suspenders lined a bare chest, nothing apparent underneath except himself–Melungeon muffin!
 One day he was carrying a laptop with the photos of tuning pegs: “I repair these.”
 Another time, asked about a supply of ceramic cups for the Loft, he replied, “Our last batch bubbled.”

 Once as I stood talking, the cell phone of a person sitting nearby jingled—but kept going, and in a timbre that sounded richer than an electronic one.
 Looking down, I perceived a small instrument held with both hands that played a tune with thumbs.
 The musician wore homemade-looking shoes with no socks.
 When I asked him about the instrument, he told me it was African but had to spell the word for me.
 He had been inspired to make it by his three-year-old daughter who had clinked together two rings belonging to a washing machine hose.
 We chatted warmly.
 “Are you a friend of virtue?” he asked.
 “Do you mean a person, or the concept?”
 “The concept.”
 “I’m an apostle—but more of a Judas.”
 He laughed as I coveted his kalimba.

-Lucky path-crossing: Bill Gardner, the ex-County Commissioner who didn’t “die for lack of a second” after all.
-Educator, civic and church leader, inveterate reader, and native, he descends from a family that even has a road named after them, off Rt.
-221 past Willis (chapter below).
-Another serendipitous encounter—it’s Dennis, who was born in the same hospital as I was in Oak Park, Illinois.
-We chat outside and invite Laura Polant to sit with us on the small deck, where we have a lively chat.
+Lucky path-crossing: with Bill Gardner, the ex-County Commissioner who didn’t “die for lack of a second” after all.
+Another serendipitous encounter—it’s Dennis, born in the same hospital as I was in Oak Park, Illinois.
+We step outside and invite Laura Polant to sit with us on the small deck, where we have a lively chat.